The Hook: When RICE Scoring Breaks Your Startup

 Action item: Run a quarterly "prioritization postmortem."
 What did we get right?
 What were we wrong about?
 How do we improve next quarter's judgment?

-The PMSynapse Connection
+The Prodinja Connection

 Real-World RICE Failures in Early-Stage Companies